 In this episode, he explores the work of Australian Organic Food Co.
 The video shows how partnerships between primary producers and food manufacturers can reduce food waste and address issues in the organic agriculture supply chain.

-One of my key takeaways from the show was also that Australia has a real opportunity to become a leader at regenerative organic agriculture at scale.
+One of my key takeaways from the show was also that Australia has a real opportunity to become a leader at regenerative agriculture at scale.
 That is if we dare to tread our own path!